AryaSK98/Data-Profesionals-Survey-Dashboard/README.md

 ## Data Professionals Survey Dashboard
-This is a guided project in which a dashboard is created using the survey data of data professionals, entirely using Power BI.
+This is a guided project in which a dashboard is created using the survey data of data professionals, entirely in Power BI.
-The data contains the answers given by data professionals for different questions asked on a survey.
+The data contains the answers given by data professionals for different questions asked in the survey.
-Data is loaded, transformed and visualised using Power BI.
+Data was loaded, transformed and visualised using Power BI.
 * Transformation was done in power query editor which included deleting unwanted columns, replacing values in existing columns, splitting columns using delimiter and adding new columns.
 * Explicit measures were created to calculate the average salary, average salary rating and average work/life balance rating.
 * Visualizations used in the dashboard include treemap, column chart, gauge chart, stacked column chart, donut chart, bar chart and cards.